- Ages 4+

 The Cressing Temple Barns has not told us about their dining options.

-The Cressing Temple Barns has not told us if they are fully wheelchair friendly.
+No, The Cressing Temple Barns is not wheelchair friendly.

-The Cressing Temple Barns has not told us if they are fully pushchair friendly.
+No, The Cressing Temple Barns have stated they are not pushchair friendly.

 The Cressing Temple Barns has not told us if they are dog friendly.

 Fantastic site, lots to see and do, great space 5 out of 5 stars